A potential outcomes approach to selection bias: Discussion

 \section{Discussion}

-The potential outcomes approach to selection bias generalizes the approach of~\citet{hernan2004structural} within the theoretical framework of potential outcomes and conditional independence that is used to define confounding.
-In this approach, there is selection bias whenever the cohort condition in equation~\eqref{eq:cohort} and the case-control condition in equation~\eqref{eq:casecontrol} both fail.
-The cohort condition guarantees the generalizability of all measures of association based on the risk of disease given $X$ and $C$.
-The case-control condition in equation guarantees the generalizability of all measures of association based on the prevalence of exposure given $D$ and $C$.
-However, the presence of selection bias does not guarantee that a given measure of association will differ in the two populations.

-The potential outcomes approach finds selection bias in several situations where there is no spurious association between $X$ and $D$ caused by conditioning on $S$.
-We saw examples of selection bias caused by a collider at $X$ or $D$ and examples with no colliders at all.
-In these examples, it is possible that a measure of association requires no adjustment for $C$ even when conditioning on $C$ is required to prevent selection bias.
-This typically requires no effect modification by $C$, and $C$ must be measured to establish this.
-Away from the null, at most one of the risk difference, risk ratio, and odds ratio can escape the need to adjust for $C$.
-The broader definition of selection bias in the potential outcomes approach is useful because it identifies all variables that might need to be measured to generalize from the study population to the eligible population.

-Because it does not require a distortion of a measure of association, the potential outcomes definition of selection bias does not depend on the parameterization of the association between exposure or treatment and disease.
-The variables needed to control selection bias can be identified using SWIGs both under the null hypothesis and away from it.
-This allows confounding and selection bias to be analyzed simultaneously.
-Specifically, a set of variables $C$ must be identified such that: the exchangeability condition in equation~\eqref{eq:confounding} and at least one of the cohort and case control conditions hold.
-This combined analysis of confounding and selection bias is an important application of SWIGs to the theory and practice of epidemiology.
+The potential outcomes approach to selection bias is nonparametric, captures all selection bias under the structural approach of~\citet{hernan2004structural} as well as the traditional definition, and can be adapted to both analytic and descriptive epidemiology.
+It is an important practical application of SWIGs, and it provides a unified analysis of confounding and selection bias in analytic epidemiology.
+We hope to extend this approach to studies with time-dependent confounding and complex censoring patterns~\citep{robins1986new, robins1992g, robins2000marginal}.

-We have assumed throughout that our DAGs and SWIGs completely represent causal relationships in the population eligible for the study, so a lack of confounding and selection bias guarantees that observation of the study population can be used to estimate the causal effect of exposure or treatment in the eligible population.
-Causal relationships in a different population might not be completely represented by the same DAGs or SWIGs.
-Thus, the lack of confounding and selection bias does not guarantee that the causal effect of treatment can be estimated in a population containing individuals who were not eligible for the study.
+We have assumed throughout that our DAGs completely represent causal relationships in the eligible population.
+Causal relationships in a different population might not be represented by the same DAGs.
+Thus, no selection bias does not guarantee that an estimated causal effect or association can be generalized to a population containing individuals who were not eligible for the study.
 It guarantees generalizability but not transportability~\citep{dahabreh2019extending}, which is a strong argument for the inclusive recruitment of study participants in epidemiology.